Ridgefield High School (Connecticut): Course offerings

 Ridgefield High School offers 20 AP classes, as well as multiple UConn Early College Experience classes and Multi-Variable Calculus (as an honors course, not dual enrollment).
 In 2012, a number of computer-related subjects were added to the curriculum, including computer art, computer music, engineering (Project Lead the Way), and digital design studio.

 District Reference Group A

 For the purpose of comparison with the achievement levels of similar schools, the state Department of Education classifies schools and communities in "District Reference Groups", defined as "districts whose students' families are similar in education, income, occupation and need, and that have roughly similar enrollment".
 Ridgefield is one of eight school districts in District Reference Group A.

 Student achievement

-Students and alumni of Ridgefield High School have won many prestigious academic honors.
-RHS regularly produces 8-12 National Merit Scholarship Finalists annually, though the class of 2019 was a notable exception to this trend.
-Graduates of Ridgefield High School have won full rides to colleges such as Duke University, the University of Virginia, and the University of Michigan.
-RHS students have also been named Presidential Scholars, a Coca-Cola Scholar, a Lieberman Scholar, a Jefferson Scholar, Stamps Scholars, Morks Family Scholars, A. B. Scholars, and more.
+Students and alumni of Ridgefield High School have won many prestigious academic honors, with frequent National Merit Scholarship Finalists annually.
+Graduates have won full rides to colleges such as the University of Virginia and Duke University.

+RHS students have included Presidential Scholars, a Coca-Cola Scholar, a Jefferson Scholar, Stamps Scholars and more.
 The school has also produced multiple student representatives to the Connecticut State Board of Education.